abdullahemad12/abcoolc/src/lexer/README.md

 **ONELINECOMMENT**

 Represents a single line comment "--".
 Matches any character after "--" until a new line is encountered.
-If no new line is encountered, this means this must be the last line in the file and EOF was reached and hence after trying to match any character concatenated with a new line, it will try to match any character.
+If no newline is encountered, this means this must be the last line in the file and EOF was reached and hence after trying to match any character concatenated with a new line, it will try to match any character.

 ACTION: do nothing